 - Prebuild fails on thin internal linking.

-- Sitemap priorities reflect pillar vs cluster.
+- Sitemap priorities reflect pillar vs cluster, and

 After-launch verification